subisarkar/JexoSim/README.md

 ### Set up
-Next navigate to inside the `JexoSim` folder and run `setup.py`.
-This will setup the remaining package dependencies for JexoSim.
-It will also extract transmission files and generate wavelength solutions from the Pandeia database, producing JexoSim-compatible files, and a PRNU grid.
+Next navigate to inside the `JexoSim` folder and run `setup.py`, followed by  `activate.py`.
+This will setup the remaining package dependencies for JexoSim, extract transmission files and generate wavelength solutions from the Pandeia database, producing JexoSim-compatible files, and generate a PRNU grid.

     cd JexoSim
     python setup.py install
+    python activate.py

 ### Output folder